easycoder/webson/advanced.md

         }
     },
 ```
 This is somewhat larger than the previous version but there's not much that's actually new.
 The main thing is the `#switch` directive replacing the original `#` item.
 It comprises a set of properties, one for each of the values that will be expected for the state variable.
 The values of each of these properties is the name of a user-defined variable.
-These are defined inside the `$Row0` structure in order to keep them private and allow their names to be reused by other rows.
+These are defined inside the `$Row<N>` structures in order to keep them private and allow their names to be reused by several rows.
 Each of the switch cases defines a set of row labels as before and calls `$Buttons` to display them.

 The other rows are very similar; you can see the source code in the [repository](github.com/easycoder/webson) as `resources/json/virtual2.json`.

-The third and fourth rows contain the Shift and Symbol buttons, so here's the new code for the `Shift` button:
+The third and fourth rows contain the Shift and Symbol buttons.
+Here's the new code for the `Shift` button:
 ```json
         "$Shift": {
             "#doc": "This is the Shift key",